1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 eat as much as possible.

-My stomach is really normal size, but over the years it has been trained to stretch quite a bit.
+LITTLE BODY?
+My stomach is really normal size, but it is able to stretch quite a bit.
 As far as capacity is concerned,

-I believe I can handle up to 19 pounds of food and liquid overall (within 10 minutes).
+I believe I can handle up to 19 pounds of food and liquid overall, depending on the food.

 16. WHAT MAKES YOUR STOMACH